top of page

 In addition to the group residencies, we also host Duo Residencies where two artists are in residence while the BNB is in operation.

-We have also hosted day-time only tower residencies, residencies for families, and hope to host funded residencies that are organized around making objects for the Wedding Cake House.
+We have also hosted day-time only tower residencies and hope to host funded residencies that are organized around making objects for the Wedding Cake House.
 A group cohort style residency might not be the best fit for everybody and for every project.
-We’ll be easing into offering these other kinds of residencies in 2022 & 2023.

 Logistics

-Q: What’s the deal with food, what if I’m a picky eater or have allergies/sensitivities?
+Q: What’s the deal with food, what if I am (or my kid is) a picky eater or have allergies/sensitivities?

 A: Once we solidify the details of the residencies & who’s involved, we’ll survey everyone about food specifics.
 We try our utmost to accommodate all dietary requirements in planning menus.
 The breakdown of how meals work is generally: